InSilicoSolutions/SafeSeqS/README.rst

 SafeSeqS – Safe Sequencing System
 ---------------------------------------------

-SafeSeqS Python pipeline for analysis of SafeSeqS DNA sequencing data.   https://www.ncbi.nlm.nih.gov/pubmed/21586637

-The identification of mutations that are present in a small fraction of DNA templates.
+Python package for processing of SafeSeqS data (https://www.ncbi.nlm.nih.gov/pubmed/21586637).
+The pipeline analyzes multiple samples in fastq sequencing files to identify mutations present in a small fraction of DNA templates.

 Documentation
 -------------